-Short answer: Hire a freelancer from oDesk and start a beautiful relationship.
+Short answer: Hire a freelancer from Upwork and start a beautiful relationship.

 A struggle for many aspiring online store owners is their ability to put into action much of the wonderful marketing advice available online.
 It’s all good and well to be told you ought to setup a blog, or get involved with Twitter or even start integrating the best back linking strategy.